You are coming to Eindhoven for your studies in the Netherlands. Great that you will be living in one of our student residences!

-However, should you not follow the rules, steep fines are applicable.
+As long as you follow the rules, you are allowed to do many things.
+However, should you not follow the rules, fines are applicable.
 They are very strict about this in the Netherlands!

-Though many offices are closed, people are indeed working
+Though many offices are closed, people are still working

 In the Netherlands, a large number of people are currently working from home.
 Therefore, it is not always possible to schedule a personal appointment at an office.